kaplanski/pkgmgr/README.md

 - .deb support
 - [DONE] a lite version (dev-options and make removed, usable without root access)

+Package structure for testbinary.tgz:
+- testbinary.bin (binary or script with no ending or .bin, .sh or .py)
+- OPTIONAL: testbinary-display.txt (Message to be shown after install has completed)
+- OPTIONAL: testbinary-install.sh (instuctions other than to copy the binary, e.g. for libaries instead)

 **This project has tee-making abilities!**